ccn-ccn/MyNetworkSocial/README.md

   * **Sᵢ** — active online seeders (users who pinned the video)
 * Each time a video is viewed, a random subset of seeders is rewarded with MYNW tokens for sharing it
 * Randomization ensures fair distribution and regional load balance for faster delivery
-* Online users automatically share pinned content that can earn MYNW token rewards
+* Online seeders automatically share pinned content and earn MYNW token rewards (data charges may apply)

 ### **Step 3: Fair Reward Distribution**